 In the end, all the changes made in the second season served to enhance the flow of the story, much more than hinder anything presented by the original material, even if they were differences in Demon Slayer.
 Fans couldn't be happier with what they've been given!

 But what about you?
-What are your expectations for the fourth season of Demon Slayer?
-Let us know in the comments!
-Also check out our article on Artificial Intelligence and take a look at the video below about the Hashira of sound:
+Are you looking forward to the fourth season of Demon Slayer?
+Let us know in the comments below!
+Also explore our post where we list the 15 best anime openings of all time and take a look at the video below about the Hashira of sound: